Mitchell – Foster – Young House: The Residence

 After several residential plan designs and locations, we realized that the restored house would have little use unless the planned residence was attached.
 We designed an architecturally sound “soft touch” connection to the restored house that allowed the residence to be constructed immediately to its rear.

 The residence and the house would be accessible through two existing doors in the house, one into the 1850 room, and the other into the foyer.
 Careful planning with the foundation height ensured the flooring between the house and the residence was aligned and level.
 Choosing a single-story residence built behind the house ensured that its roof not visible when standing in front of the restored house.

 With the front walkway completed, the house lights have an exquisite glow.

 This photo is taken in front of the house looking south.
 Visible is the parking area, steps and walkway to the house.
 Also visible is the slight rise in elevation from the parking area to the house.
 We exploited that difference in elevation when we built the retaining wall that now separates the house from the parking area.
 The raised elevation of the ground on which the house sits, architecturally described as an “eminence” - a high place or part; a hill, or elevation; height - gives the illusion that it is on a pedestal when entering the property from the drive.

 With restoration completed, a living residence was added directly behind the house.

 Looking from the east, the house, to the right with its massive fireplace chimney, is in front of and adjacent to the residence.
 The residence consists of a kitchen, great room, bedrooms, storage closets, and bathrooms.
 A matching fireplace chimney is on the east wall in the great room, and a veranda wraps the east and south side of the residence.

 Completed in about six months, the residence complements the restored house and makes the house a functional part of property.

 The house and the residence, taken December 2012.

 Located in the Holly Springs National Forest, the property is isolated and surrounded by deep woods where indigenous animals have little human interaction.

-Regular sightings of turkeys and deer keep us entertained year round.
+Regular sightings of turkeys and deer occur year round.

 Of course, there is no hunting allowed on the property.